 What we like: Well-sourced and delicious meals; more affordable than Gastro Gnome and Heather’s Choice.

-Founded in the rural southwest of England, Firepot is fresh on the scene in the U.S., now being sold through the outdoor giant REI.
-We tested a number of their meals on a recent backpacking trip in Patagonia, and were very impressed with what the small startup has put together.
+Founded in the rural southwest of England, Firepot is fresh on the scene in the U.S., now being sold through outdoor giant REI.
+We tested a number of their meals on a recent backpacking trip in Patagonia and were very impressed with what the small startup has put together.
 Their entrées represent a positive shift in backcountry cuisine that we’re all excited about: a focus on whole, natural ingredients and thoughtful flavors.
-Sourcing much of their ingredients from the rural area around their headquarters, Firepot’s meals are some of the best we’ve tasted, and include a number of vegan and gluten-free options as well.
+Sourcing many of their ingredients from the rural area around their headquarters, Firepot’s meals are some of the best we’ve tasted and include a number of vegan and gluten-free options as well.

 See Firepot Meals